LinkedSoftwareDependencies/Article-Reproducability/content/use-case.md

-Note how in the description of the experiment above, we refer to the exact software configurations by their IRI, as well as to the specifications they implement.
+Note how in the description of the experiment above, we refer to the exact software configurations by their IRI, their specific dependency versions, and the specifications they implement.
 Based on these IRIs,
 other researchers can immediately instantiate the same configuration, or derive their own similar configurations